OccultParrot/SurvivalGameDocs/Documentation/Game-Mechanics.md

   A goal of mine is to have the world have randomly generated terrain.
 I want rivers to look like actual rivers and to be flowing, so that we can use water to push things.
 I will look into world generation then update this block once I have a formula.

   I have written an example file in the file [worldGen.txt](worldGen.txt).
 It uses Light Noise to decide information such as temperature, altitude, and moisture.

+  I am not a huge fan of the basic procedural generation I have written because it isn't realistic.
+My new plan to use Perlin noise to define continents useing the pixel values as a hight map.
+Then I will use another noise map to define rainfall, and then get the latitude of each cell by getting the absolute value of the y coordinate.
+Along with that I will use another noise map to define the subrate and strata.
+Using this data I can generate cells in a realistic way.
+Adding water such as rivers and lakes will be a problem for the future.
+I think I will use the elevation to define points where water would flow.